spiceai/docs/concepts/README.md

 ## AI Development Concepts

-### Pod
+### Pod / Pod manifest

-A collection of configuration and data used to train and deploy AI with an application
+A collection of configuration and data used to train and deploy AI with an application.

 ### Datasource

-A specification on how to load and process data
+A specification on how to load and process data.

 ### Data Connector

+A data connector is a reuseable component that contains logic to fetch or ingest data.

+### Data Processor

-Paired with a datasource, a data connector contains the logic necessary to ingest the data from wherever it lives
+A data processor is a reusable component, composable with a data connector that contains logic to processor raw connector data into observations and state Spice AI can use.